pomerium/pomerium/docs/guide/readme.md

 ## Download

-Copy and paste the contents of the provided example [basic.docker-compose.yml] and save it locally as `docker-compose.yml`.
+Copy and paste the contents of the provided example [basic.docker-compose.yml].

 ## Configure

+### Docker-compose

-Edit the `docker-compose.yml` to match your [identity provider] settings.
+Edit the `docker-compose.yml` to match your specific [identity provider]'s settings.
+For example, `basic.docker-compose.yml`:

+<<< @/docs/docs/examples/docker/basic.docker-compose.yml

+### Policy configuration

+Next, create a policy configuration file which will contain the routes you want to proxy, and their desired access-controls.
+For example, `policy.example.yaml`:

+<<< @/policy.example.yaml

+### Certificates

 Place your domain's wild-card TLS certificate next to the compose file.
 If you don't have one handy, the included [script] generates one from [LetsEncrypt].